 The construction and operation of the proposed facilities will enable Transwestern to increase the capacity on its system.
 As described in Section VII, the proposed project will enable Transwestern to provide increased capacity to help address current demand in California as well as anticipated future demand.
 Given existing market conditions, Transwestern anticipates that it will encounter no difficulties in subscribing the entire proposed 150,000 Mcf/d of capacity.
 As stated previously, Transwestern will be at risk for the cost of the proposed modifications.

-In addition, both new and existing shippers will benefit from the project by increased system reliability and flexibility.
+In addition, both new and existing shippers will benefit from the project.
 The new facilities will allow customers to transport additional gas from southwestern United States supply sources to new and existing markets in California and along Transwestern’s mainline, and will benefit producers and suppliers that sell gas into Transwestern’s system by improving access for these gas supplies.

-The proposed project will have minimal, if any, adverse effect on the environment and abutting landowners and will in fact provide a benefit with the significant reduction in air emissions and noise levels (IS NOISE REDUCTION TRUE?).
+The proposed project will have minimal, if any, adverse effect on the environment and abutting landowners and will in fact provide a huge benefit as well as a positive impact with a significant reduction in air emissions.
+In addition, no additional right-of-way is required and any ground disturbance will occur on previously disturbed areas as a result of the proposal herein.
 Accordingly, Transwestern submits that approval of the authorization requested herein is clearly permitted by the present and future public convenience and necessity and should be promptly granted.

 XI.